 You’ll have $596,000.
 He’ll have $459,000.

-If you’re older, better to get started at age 35 than 40, and better to get started at 60 than 65.
+If you’re older, the same principle applies.
+It would be better to get started at age 35 than 40, and better to get started at 60 than 65.